 This topic presents planning concepts.
 It is assumed that your network will be a converged network that combines voice, data, and video and that you have decided on one of network types discussed in the Internetwork Design Guide.
+You should also review the information contained in the Market Descriptions topic.

-The primary planning considerations that drive the planning stage are: types of deployment, whether it will be a new installation, a migration to an installation with existing equipment, or an upgrade from a previous release to the current release; application availability based on your networking needs for multimedia and voice, security, redundancy, fault tolerance, and the costs associated with your needs.
+The primary planning considerations that drive the planning stage are: types of deployment, whether it will be a new installation or migration to new installation with existing equipment; application availability based on your networking needs for multimedia and voice, security, redundancy, fault tolerance, and the costs associated with your needs.